Yvand/AzureRM-Templates/SharePoint/SharePoint-ADFS/README.md

 This template deploys SharePoint 2013 or 2016 with following configuration:

-* 1 web application with 2 zones: Default uses Windows and Intranet uses ADFS.
+* 1 web application with 2 zones: Default zone uses Windows and Intranet zone uses ADFS.
 A couple of site collections are created
-* Super user and super readers are set
+* Super user / super reader are set
 * User Profiles and Addins service applications are provisioned
-* 2 extra DNS zones are created to support SharePoint apps, and app domains are set in all zones of the web application.
+* 2 extra DNS zones are created to support SharePoint apps, and app domains are set in both zones of the web application
 * Latest version of claims provider [LDAPCP](https://ldapcp.com/) is installed and configured
-* A certificate authority (ADCS) is provisioned on the DC and is used for all certificates issued (ADFS and the HTTPS site in Intranet zone)
+* A certificate authority (ADCS) is provisioned on the DC and is used for all certificates issued (signing/site certificate of ADFS and certificate of HTTPS site in Intranet zone)
-* ADFS is configured on the DC with a relying party for SharePoint web application
+* ADFS is configured on the DC with a relying party for the SharePoint web application
-* A font-end can be optionnally added to the farm
+* A font-end can be optionally added to the farm

 Each VM has its own public IP address and is in a subnet protected with a Network Security Group.